Nocheto is set of linux chess tools aiming for learning chess, analyzing chess games, and practicing blind fold chess - all in console.

 The "centipawn-meter" (also called "elometer") shows the value of actual move.
 The higher it is (* above the middle),

-the better for the side down (usually white - but if you flip the board, the elometer flips too).
+the better for the side down (if you flip the board, the elometer flips too).

 If you see